Looking for Dork Diaries read alikes? Here are 35 book series that appeal to kids who love graphic novels and diary style books.

-And she did.
 She found a book called Drama by Raina Telgemeier.
 It’s not so much a diary style book as it is a colorful graphic novel, but she really wanted it.
 So we got it for her.

 And then she read it 5 times in a week, she loved it so much.
-(Warning: It does have a gay character that is mentioned but not so much a part of the novel—this does not bother me as it is a good way to discuss it with kids and there is nothing more than mentions of his being gay.)
+(Note: It does have a gay character that is mentioned but not so much a part of the novel—this does not bother me as it is a good way to discuss it with kids and there is nothing more than mentions of his being gay.)

 I started with her Easter basket and bought her a book called Adventures of a Kid Magician (you can only purchase it at WalMart apparently) and she has been loving that one, too.
 So there it is–as long as she is reading I am thrilled!

 35 Diary Style Books & Book Series for Kids Who Love Reading Dork Diaries

 (In the case of a book series I will link the first book in the series here—and most of these are series!)

 - Diary of a Wimpy Kid by Jeff Kinney

 - The Strange Case of Origami Yoda by Tom Angleberger